 This is a traditional London Broil recipe.
 You will need to grill this slow because of the thickness of the cut.
 A high temperature will burn the surface before the center is able to cook.

 1 1/2 teaspoons kosher salt

 1 teaspoon freshly ground black pepper

-Combine garlic, spinach, parsley, lemon.
-1/2 teaspoon (2.5 mL) of salt and black pepper.
+Combine garlic, spinach, parsley, lemon, and 1/2 teaspoon each of salt and black pepper.

 Place on hot grill.

 Cook over medium heat for about 20 to 25 minutes, turning occasionally.

 Make sure to turn carefully to avoid disrupting the stuffing.

 For added flavor, add wood chips to smoke.
 For a charcoal grill, spread water-soaked chips directly over coals.
 For a gas grill, wrap wet wood chips in foil and place under cooking grate in one corner.

 Once internal temperature of meat reaches 160 F to 165 F, remove from heat and let rest for 10 minutes.
 Slice and serve.